 Needless to say, there is no plastic used in

 The timber-frame wood is sourced from local, sustainable forests.

 These are key examples, as a full list would be too long.
 As always we are open to customer wishes.

-Examples include studs, outer panelling, inner panelling, spacers and skirting.
+Examples include studs, outer paneling, inner paneling, spacers, and skirting.

 Oriented Strand Board (OSB) is produced by pressing small pieces of wood together.
 It uses almost any wood and produces a hard, strong board.
-We use M1certified eco-boards produced without formaldehydes.
-OSB Board are mostly used in the construction, but may also provide inexpensive surfaces, eg in ceilings.
+We use M1certified eco-boards produced without formaldehyde.
+OSB Board is mostly used in the construction, but may also provide inexpensive surfaces, eg in ceilings.

-Fermacells fibreboard, pressed from fibre and lime, is a more ecological alternative to gypsum-board that we use for inner walls.
-It is much more dense, thus providing better sound and fire resistance and only requires a single layer.
+Fermacells fiberboard, pressed from fiber and lime, is a more ecological alternative to gypsum-board that we use for inner walls.
+It is much denser, thus providing better sound and fire resistance and only requires a single layer.

-The wood is sourced from local farmers who practise sustainable forestry.
+The wood is sourced from local farmers who practice sustainable forestry.
 The wood, usually 20x20 cm, is dried for a year before further use.